ahmad12hamdan99/Camera-based-ADAS/README.md

 detect lane lines from an image using sobel filter and color thresholding. and then use sliding window to fit the detected lines
 ### 1. Slice fixed regieon form the image where the lane is expected to be:
 ![alt text](https://github.com/ahmad12hamdan99/Camera-based-ADAS/blob/main/figs/classical_1.jpg)
+### 2. Convert to BEV:
-### 2.Transforming an image such that we are effectively viewing objects from a different angle or direction. so we convert the image to BEV perspective or top-down view of the road so we can measure the curvature of a lane line
+Transforming an image such that we are effectively viewing objects from a different angle or direction. so we convert the image to BEV perspective or top-down view of the road so we can measure the curvature of a lane line
 ![alt text](https://github.com/ahmad12hamdan99/Camera-based-ADAS/blob/main/figs/classical_2.jpg)
 ### 3.Detect lane border:
 ![alt text](https://github.com/ahmad12hamdan99/Camera-based-ADAS/blob/main/figs/classical_3.jpg)